Liam Cosgrave: Taoiseach (1973–1977)

-After the 1973 general election, Cosgrave led a coalition government of Fine Gael and the Labour Party, formed on 14 March.
+The 1973 general election left Fianna Fáil with sixty-nine seats to Fine Gael's fifty-four and Labour's nineteen, but a steady transfer of votes between the two opposition parties delivered a coalition government, the National Coalition, formed on 14 March 1973, when Cosgrave was elected Taoiseach with Brendan Corish of the Labour Party as Tánaiste.
+It was the first time in sixteen years that voters had been offered a genuine alternative to Fianna Fáil.
+The two parties ran a co-ordinated campaign under the banner "support the national coalition" and produced a fourteen-point programme promising to reduce the cost of living, an attractive package in an election dominated by the economy.
+Although Labour had anticipated disagreement over cabinet allocations, Cosgrave set a co-operative tone from the outset, offering the party five ministerial seats, exceeding its proportional entitlement, and he and Corish developed a good working relationship that helped the coalition project an image of cohesion.

 He adhered to the implementation of the Fourteen Point Plan on which the National Coalition was elected.
-Among the government ministers were future Taoiseach and writer Garret FitzGerald, former United Nations diplomat Conor Cruise O'Brien, television presenter and veterinary professor Justin Keating.
+Among the government ministers were future Taoiseach and writer Garret FitzGerald, former United Nations diplomat Conor Cruise O'Brien, and television presenter and veterinary professor Justin Keating.
 Cosgrave balanced these with hardline Christian Democrats such as Richard Burke, former teacher Peter Barry and west Dublin farmer Mark Clinton.
-He appointed Richie Ryan rather than Garret FitzGerald as his Minister for Finance when the Labour Party leader, Brendan Corish, declined the position in 1973.
+He appointed Richie Ryan rather than Garret FitzGerald as his Minister for Finance when Brendan Corish declined the position in 1973.
 Ryan, a Dublin solicitor, was of typically conservative Fine Gael stock.
 Nevertheless, Ryan (dubbed "Red Richie" by Fianna Fáil) implemented the Coalition's plans to replace death duties with a range of capital taxes, including Capital Gains Tax and Wealth Tax.
-Fianna Fáil strongly opposed these new capital taxes and garnered considerable support from the wealthy and propertied classes as a result that would stand them in good stead in future elections.
+Fianna Fáil strongly opposed these new capital taxes and garnered considerable support from the wealthy and propertied classes as a result, which would stand them in good stead in future elections.

-The world energy crisis triggered by the Yom Kippur War in October 1973, which caused inflationary problems, and constrained the coalition fiscally.
+In his first interview as Taoiseach, Cosgrave named social welfare reform as a key priority, and significant strides followed in the government's first budget, which expanded welfare provision for the elderly, people with disabilities, unmarried mothers and deserted wives, broadening the state's recognition of more diverse family structures.
+The world energy crisis triggered by the Yom Kippur War in October 1973, however, caused inflationary problems that soon disrupted the government's progressive plans and constrained the coalition fiscally.